beatrice8192/2020s-study-notes-of-linguistics/english-german-french-spanish/02_grammar_of_articles_and_pronouns.md

 ### German Articles And Pronouns

-In this summary, ~strikethrough~ is used if Neuter is the same as Masculine, or Plural is the same as Feminine.
+In this section, ~strikethrough~ is used if Neuter is the same as Masculine, or Plural is the same as Feminine.

 |               | Example                                           |
 | --            | --                                                |